zspectuidev/andrej-karpathy-skills/prompt_generate_ABOUTREPO.md

 Examples:

+* schema guarantees
-* Schema guarantees
+* security guarantees
-* Security guarantees
+* architectural guarantees
-* Architectural guarantees
+* privacy guarantees
-* Data consistency guarantees
+* compatibility guarantees

-These should be concise and actionable.
+Keep these concise and actionable.

 ---

 ## 16. Known Tradeoffs

-Document intentional compromises:
+Document intentional tradeoffs:

-* Performance vs simplicity
+* simplicity vs flexibility
-* Flexibility vs safety
+* performance vs maintainability
-* Static vs dynamic approaches
+* static vs dynamic behavior
-* Architectural decisions
+* security vs usability

+Only document tradeoffs visible in implementation.

 ---

 ## 17. Graphify Summary

-Summarize insights from graphify:
+Summarize important findings from:

+graphify-out/GRAPH_REPORT.md

+Include:

-* Major communities
+* major communities
+* central abstractions
-* Highly connected nodes
+* highly connected nodes
-* Central abstractions
-* Architectural hotspots
+* architectural hotspots

 Do not duplicate the full graph report.

 ---

+## 18. Operational Notes

+Document:

+* common maintenance tasks
+* expected workflows
+* debugging entry points
+* operational assumptions

+Include only information observable from the repository.

+---

+## 19. Coverage Report

+At the end of the document include:

+### Repository Coverage

+Directories analyzed:

+* ...

+Major modules analyzed:

+* ...

+Configuration files analyzed:

+* ...

+Build/deployment files analyzed:

+* ...

+Tests analyzed:

+* ...

+Files intentionally skipped:

+* ...

+Documentation sources used:

+* ...

+### Confidence Assessment

+For each major section provide:

+* High confidence
+* Medium confidence
+* Low confidence

+If a section contains inferred information, explicitly identify it.

+---

-# Output Rules
+# Output Quality Requirements

+The generated ABOUTREPO.md must:

+* be based on actual repository contents
+* be based on recursive repository analysis
+* be implementation-focused
+* be architecture-focused
+* be useful to future AI sessions
+* be useful to future engineers
-* Prefer concrete implementation details over general descriptions.
+* contain concrete details
+* contain file names
+* contain module names
+* contain execution flows
+* contain dependency relationships
+* contain extension guidance
+* contain operational knowledge

+Prefer:

+implementation > documentation

+code > comments

+observed behavior > assumptions

+repository reality > stated intent

+---

+# Success Criteria

+A new AI session should be able to read ABOUTREPO.md and answer:

+* What does this project do?
+* How is it structured?
+* Where does functionality live?
+* How does data flow?
+* How do I add a feature?
+* What must never be broken?
+* What files should I modify?
-* Prefer architecture over marketing.
+* What architecture exists today?

-* Prefer actual code behavior over documentation claims.
-* Use ASCII diagrams where useful.
-* Include file names, classes, functions, modules, and execution paths.
-* Capture repository reality, not intent.
-* Write as a living repository snapshot.
-* Future updates should modify sections surgically rather than rewriting the document.
+without needing to re-audit the entire repository.